 Time is frequently painted to be both the most precious and villainous energy in the universe.
 It is invaluable, cannot be created, and no amount of political or financial capital can recapture lost Time.
-We use it in the literal to describe living in the moment, being present to truly enjoy life; along with the abstract to articulate the curse and unrelenting attrition of Time's arrow.
-I find the most consistent struggle I face with Time are the small losses I face from bad daily habits that compound into losing Time and effort on a much grander scheme.
-Shane Parrish puts it more succinctly: "we waste years because we cannot waste hours".
+We use it in the literal to describe living in the moment, being present to truly enjoy life; along with the abstract to articulate the curse and unrelenting attrition of Time’s arrow.
+I find the most consistent struggle I have with Time is within the small losses I face from bad daily habits which compound into losing Time and effort on a much grander scheme.
+Shane Parrish puts it more succinctly: “we waste years because we cannot waste hours”.

 I am keenly familiar with the anxious rumbling of obsessing over how I am going to spend my time day over day.
 Letting my thoughts run wild with a focus on how to plan out each moment of each day.
 What time should I roughly start laundry, how can I fit my workout in while making sure I don’t let it slip so long that I don’t do it, how do I ensure I read before 3pm so that I can start dinner, and how do I ensure all if this is done perfectly so I hit something for each of my goals and still get to bed on time?
 Inevitably, I fail at this overly developed one man orchestra.
 I sit down, focusing so intensely on how not to waste time and how to ensure things are done near perfect, that I overwhelm myself.
 In doing this, I fall back to my bad mental habits that make me feel safe (along with being powerful examples of muscle memory) and engage in overly familiar low value high addiction activities – pointless web surfing, streaming re-runs, and social media rabbit holes.

 What I think Shane captures so well is that this obsession to be productive that so many people share – whether through their chores or errands, or figuring how to thread the needle on their free time and weekends – routinely culminates in unwanted or even unacknowledged impulse responses.